denten-books/plain-text/main.md

 "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
-No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as a literary system.
+No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as an inscription-making machine.

 [^ln2-derrida]: This is a bit of a post-structuralist caricature, but it is not difficult to find direct sources expressing the idea.
 For example, see John